--1.
-In the design of the support structure (foundation), if any item does not satisfy the provisions in 6.1.1-1., then it shall be shown that the item satisfies the required criteria regarding safety that are defined by the provisions in 6.1.1-1.
+- -1.
+In the design of the support structure (foundation), if any item does not satisfy the provisions in 6.1.1-2., then it shall be shown that the item satisfies the required criteria regarding safety that are defined by the provisions in 6.1.1-2. - -2.
+In the case of -1. above, if the design is based on the method shown in Annex G, and it is confirmed by the Support Structure Certification Subcommittee/Foundation and Ground Section Meeting that the contents of it are satisfied, then it may be considered that the requirements regarding safety that are defined by the provisions in 6.1.1-2 are satisfied for the item.